-Pi Kappa Delta (PKD) is a national honor society that promotes the practice and study of argumentation and debate through on and off-campus activities.
+The COM Debate Union is a member of two national honor societies which promote democratic deliberation through the practice and study of argumentation and debate through on and off-campus activities.
 Pi Kappa Delta is the oldest national collegiate forensic organization with over 80,000 alumni members.
-Participation and travel with the debate team in competitions are required for eligibility for Pi Kappa Delta membership.
+The team is also represented in an honor society called the National Parliamentary Tournament of Excellence and competes against community colleges and four-year universities from every state in the country.
+Participation and travel with the debate team in competitions are required for eligibility for membership, but no experience is necessary to start.
+Our philosophy is meeting students where they are and teaching them to become better thinkers, researchers, speakers, and people.